gervais-amoah/lumen-collection/README.md

 > "Something professional but not boring for my presentation"
 > "Comfy shoes I can walk in all day that still look stylish"

-Our AI assistant understands your intent, asks clarifying questions, and curates perfect matches from the catalog—just like a real personal stylist.
+The assistant detects your intent, asks clarifying questions only when needed, and curates product matches.

 ## 🎥 See the Magic in Action